-I am a researcher at the Global and Sexual Health (GloSH) Research Group and research fellow at the Division of Preventive Medicine, Brigham and Women's Hospital, Harvard Medical Scholl, Boston USA.
+I am a researcher at the Global and Sexual Health (GloSH) Research Group and research fellow at the Division of Preventive Medicine, Brigham and Women's Hospital, Harvard Medical School, Boston USA.

-I have 12 years of research experience in noncommunicable diseases (NCDs) and clinical- and lifestyle-related risk factors from small- and large-scale clinical trials and obsevational studies gained from my PhD training at Karolinska Institutet and 4-year postdoctoral training at Harvard Medical School.
+I have research experience in noncommunicable diseases (NCDs) and clinical- and lifestyle-related risk factors from small- and large-scale clinical trials and obsevational studies gained from my PhD training at Karolinska Institutet and 4-year postdoctoral training at Harvard Medical School.

-I have experience in how to conduct and analyze clinical trials of different designs, scopes, and stages of completion.
+I have deepend my knowledge in how to conduct and analyze clinical trials of different designs, scopes, and stages of completion.
 Now I am implementing my methodological skills in epidemiology and clinical research to improve global health focusing on low- and middle-income countries that are facing the double burden of infectious diseases and NCDs.

 My main research goal is to identify new preventable strategies to tackle the growing burden of malnutrition, infectious, and NCDs in low- and middle-income countries.